 He was elected fellow of the American Association for the Advancement of Science (2021) and fellow of the American Institute for Medical and Biological Engineering (2014).
-Ostermeier is a recipient of a National Science Foundation CAREER Award and a member of the editorial review board for the journal Protein Engineering Design and Selection.
+Ostermeier is a recipient of a National Science Foundation CAREER Award.
 He holds seven patents for his work.

 Ostermeier received his bachelor’s degree in chemical engineering from the University of Wisconsin, Madison, in 1990, and a PhD in chemical engineering from the University of Texas at Austin in 1996.
 He then was an NIH postdoctoral fellow in the Chemistry Department at Pennsylvania State University before joining the Whiting School of Engineering faculty in 2000.